 Let’s say you want to dip your toes into the outsourcing waters before you jump completely in.

 One way to do that is to start with a low cost service and try delegating some personal tasks, like restaurant reservations, flight check-ins, or some product research assignments.

 Here are a few options you might consider.

-Fancy Hands – To bring your outsourcing a little closer to home, the all-US-based service Fancy Hands has a similar 5-task plan for $29.99 a month (though they ask requests only be 20 minutes).
+To bring your outsourcing a little closer to home, the all-US-based service Fancy Hands has a similar 5-task plan for $29.99 a month.

 I have them do things like find used cars for sale near me that match my criteria, proofread blog posts, and check in for flights.

 And finally, for in-person help, TaskRabbit might be worth a look.
 I found a handyman on there to come help with a mouse problem in our house and was happy with the experience.

 The Best Virtual Assistant Services for Small Business

 While I tend to use the “Personal Assistant” options above for business tasks as well, there are lots of great VA options to support your small business endeavors.
 These are best-suited for ongoing relationships.

 Here are a few of the top-rated choices.